 Climbing Mt Kilimanjaro for Guide Dogs is a chance for Sam to be a little bit selfish while also doing something incredibly selfless.

-Through her mobile coffee business, Xpresso mobile café Brendale, Sam visits Guide Dogs Queensland every day to deliver her delicious coffee to staff and volunteers.
-Visiting the Nursery and Training Centre at Bald Hills gave Sam an insight into what Guide Dogs does and the life-changing impact the organisation has for people who are blind or vision impaired.
+Through her mobile coffee business, Sam visits Guide Dogs Queensland every day, which gave her an insight into what Guide Dogs does and the life-changing impact the organisation has for people who are blind or vision impaired.

-“I saw it pop up on Facebook and because I’m at Guide Dogs every day, it made it easy.
-I can see what Guide Dogs does and I want to do what I can to help people who need it.”
+“I can see what Guide Dogs does and I want to do what I can to help people who need it.

 Like so many people, Sam has spent a lot of time raising her children and giving her time to others.
 The Mt Kilimanjaro climb is a chance for her to continue helping people, while also taking on an enormous personal challenge.